 Category : Hurricane Protection

-It happens every year, just like tax day and any other bad news thing you can think of, like an appointment for a physical or something.
+It happens every year, just like tax day and any other bad news thing you can think of, like appointments for colonoscopies and stuff.

 The Atlantic Ocean hurricane season runs from June through November every year.
 In recent years, our area has seen several significant landfalls.
 Hurricanes are interesting in how they affect us.
 You might have escaped unscathed, might have had trees or limbs in the yard, or could have even lost your roof.
 However, your neighbor might have experienced just the opposite.

-My own experience with the last two hurricanes to hit our area is that the nearby yards flooded, and I lost a few shingles each time.
-No windows were broken by flying debris, but we installed clear Lexan hurricane panels over all the openings.
+My own experience with the last few hurricanes to hit our area is that the nearby yards flooded, and I lost a few shingles each time.
+No windows were broken by flying debris, but we had an advantage with clear Lexan hurricane panels over all the openings.

 Here’s a few things I would recommend to prepare for hurricane season to help get you and your family ready.